unicef/giga-meter-backend/README.md

 npm run test:cov
 ```

-## Build
+## Build and Deployment

 Each commit to `main` branch will trigger a build in [`OOI-Giga-Meter-Backend`](https://unicef.visualstudio.com/OI-Connect/_build?definitionId=1386) pipeline and the Docker image will be pushed to Azure Container Registry as `azure_container_registry/main/giga-meter-backend:build_id`.

-## Deployment

-The API can be deployed to the following 3 stages with [`OOI-Giga-Meter-Backend`](https://unicef.visualstudio.com/OI-Connect/_release?_a=releases&definitionId=8) deployment pipeline:
+The API can be deployed to the following 2 stages in the build generated after commit to `main` branch:

-- **Development**: The API will be deployed automatially with each successful build for `main` branch.
+- **Deploy To Development**: The API will be deployed automatially with each successful build.
-- **Production**: The API can be deployed manually on this stage but will require approvals.
+- **Deploy To Production**: The API can be deployed manually on this stage.

+## Legal

+GIGA Meter Backend
+Copyright (c) UNICEF

+This program is free software: you can redistribute it and/or modify
+it under the terms of the GNU Affero General Public License as published by
+the Free Software Foundation, either version 3 of the License, or
+(at your option) any later version.

+This program is distributed in the hope that it will be useful,
+but WITHOUT ANY WARRANTY; without even the implied warranty of
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License
+along with this program.
+If not, see <http://www.gnu.org/licenses/>.